 - Significant Fear – Presence of the phobia trigger causes anxiety so extreme, it may lead to panic attack, fainting, or other severe anxiety reactions.

 - Frequent Disturbance – Presence of the phobia impacts their life.
 For example, a fear of flying prevents them from travel, or a fear of birds (even if it is not a severe fear) means they experience regular, persistent anxiety when outdoors.

 If these describe you or someone you love, it may be time to treat your phobias.
 Although there are several treatments available, one option that works very well is cognitive behavioral therapy, also known as CBT.
 CBT has long been one of the go-to choices for psychologists looking to address issues with phobias.

 This form of anxiety therapy is one of several options we may consider in our sessions, depending on the origin of your phobia and the best course of action to treat it.
-For more information about my phobia therapy services on Long Island, please call me today at (516) 732-0273.
+For more information about our phobia therapy services on Long Island, please call us today at (516) 732-0273.